rod86/symfony-events-test/README.md

 Problems I came across

-* I am used to symfony 3.2 so I didn't expect major changes in symfony 3.4 like the container.
+* I am used to symfony 3.2 so I didn't expect major changes in symfony 3.4 like the services container.

 * I couldn't setup a docker environment and I ended using a vagrant box.